getml/getml.com/src/docs/home/installation/mac.md

 ### Install the getML-CLI

-getML comes with a [command-line interface](#api_documentation_cli) (CLI) that lets you configure the most important parameters on startup.
+getML comes with a [command-line interface][cli] (CLI) that lets you configure the most important parameters on startup.
 The CLI is a standalone Go-binary.
 The CLI is optional.
 If you are fine with launching getML from your Launchpad, you can stop reading.

 Before you can use the CLI, you have to have launched getML from your Launchpad at least once.
 This is because when you launch getML for the first time, it creates a hidden folder in your home directory (called `.getML`) into which it copies the binaries and all necessary resources.
 Said hidden folder is then accessed by the CLI.